noitaloiv/pythonFundamentals/docs/selektion/elif.md

 if accountCredit >= priceOfProduct: discount = 0

-  if priceOfProduct > 500 & priceOfProduct <= 1000:
+  if priceOfProduct > 500 and priceOfProduct <= 1000:
     discount = 0.05

-  elif priceOfProduct > 1000 & priceOfProduct <= 1500:
+  elif priceOfProduct > 1000 and priceOfProduct <= 1500:
     discount = 0.10

   # Etc. for other price levels.